Creating flows for an API from scratch

 About this task

-If unified authoring is enabled, after the API is started, you can access your API Connect instance to view the published API in the API Manager and Developer Portal.
+If unified authoring is enabled, when the API is running, you can access your API Connect instance to view the published API in the API Manager and Developer Portal.

 Procedure